razum2um/pipe/README.md

 Middlewares are appried left-to-right as they follow in the list.

-A middleware can be a function alone - in thos case it gets applied to both request and response
+A middleware can be a function alone - in this case it gets applied to both request and response

 ## License